-Pet-sitting services are usually more expensive than stays for a single pet at a kennel—pet sitters generally charge between $55 and $75 per day for one pet (see the table below for illustrative rates our mystery shoppers collected).
+Considering a pet-sitting service?
+Keep in mind that this is usually more expensive than stays for a single pet at a kennel—pet sitters generally charge between $50 and $75 per day for one pet.
 Most services offer discounts for additional pets, and some charge by the visit, regardless of the number of pets they care for.
 So if you have more than one pet, a pet-sitting service might cost less than a kennel.

 Unfortunately, because you can’t inspect a pet-sitting service as you can a kennel, you have to depend on what the company says it will do.

 You can find pet-sitting services by asking other pet owners or veterinarians.
 Also, consider services that have received favorable recommendations and comments from local consumers we survey.
 Here is our advice for choosing a service:

 - Ask to see current documentation that the service is bonded and carries liability insurance.

 - Ask how the staff manages and administers each pet.
 In addition to getting your contact information and other basic facts, some services compile detailed profiles of your pet and its care (plus standing instructions about household maintenance if that’s part of the deal); most use the profile to train sitters and should therefore have you update it periodically if you use the service for routine care.